-- Lower FCI average compared to the Board's average, falling within a FAIR renewal rating (between 10%-29%) overall. - Air Conditioning classroom enhancements are completed in alignment with the goals and objectives of the Board.
+- Lower FCI average compared to the Board's average, falling within a FAIR renewal rating (between 10%-29%) overall. - Accessibility improvements have been completed. - Air Conditioning classroom enhancements are completed in alignment with the goals and objectives of the Board.